tozbulut/tozbulut.github.io/_drafts/online_course/phil-181/enter.md

 Ders toplanda 26 videodan oluşuyor. İlk 10 tanesinin konusu aşağıdaki gibi.

-Ele Alınan Konular
-* The Ring of Gyges: Morality and Hypocrisy
+1. The Ring of Gyges: Morality and Hypocrisy
-* Parts of the Soul I
+2. Parts of the Soul I
-* Parts of the Soul II
+3. Parts of the Soul II
-* The Well-Ordered Soul: Happiness and Harmony
+4. The Well-Ordered Soul: Happiness and Harmony
-* The Disordered Soul: Thémis and PTSD
+5. The Disordered Soul: Thémis and PTSD
-* Flourishing and Attachment
+6. Flourishing and Attachment
-* Flourishing and Attachment
+7. Flourishing and Attachment
-* Virtue and Habit I
+8. Virtue and Habit I
-* Virtue and Habit II
+9. Virtue and Habit II

 Platon'un Devlet Kitabında yer alan konuşma.
 Glaucon ile tartışması.
 Daha önce Nietzche'ni ağzından dinlediğimi hatırlıyordum.
 O kendisinden bekleneceği üzere sofistlerin tarafını tutar.